Codimension-Two Defects and SYM on Orbifolds: Gluing Patches

 which is exactly reproduced by the charge quantization in the refined orbifold theory \eqref{eq.quantization}.
 Moreover, the classical contribution is found in \cite{Inglese:2023wky,Mauch:2024uyt} and is given by

-The factor of $|\boldsymbol{ p}|$ appearing at the numerator is due to the $|\boldsymbol{ p}|$ Coulomb branch parameters contributing to the partition function on the orbifold\footnote{The factor of $|\boldsymbol{p}|$ at the numerator at thenot the result found on CP1 (p,p) in [44] as, in their case, the orbifold theory only contains GW defect while twist defects exponent of the classical action makes sure that, when considering an $\mathcal{N}=2$ theory on $\mathbb{CP}^1_{\boldsymbol{ p}}\times S^1$ \cite{Inglese:2023tyc}, the partition function is single-valued under a large gauge transformation.}.
+The factor of $|\boldsymbol{ p}|$ appearing at the numerator is due to the $|\boldsymbol{ p}|$ Coulomb branch parameters contributing to the partition function on the orbifold\footnote{The factor of $|\boldsymbol{p}|$ at the numerator of \eqref{eq.corr} makes sure that, when considering an $\mathcal{N}=2$ theory on $\mathbb{CP}^1_{\boldsymbol{ p}}\times S^1$ \cite{Inglese:2023tyc}, the partition function is single-valued under large gauge transformations.}.
 Moreover, the $\pm$ dependence in front of the $\mathfrak{m}$ is, respectively, for twist and anti-twist theories.
 Finally, $\omega_1\omega_2(\epsilon)$ represents the squashing of the volume.

 \paragraph{Perturbative Contributions.} Recall that, as mentioned earlier in this section, fractional charges around the BPS locus, and entering the one-loop determinant, are not well defined globally on a spindle.
 Hence, we neglect them by selecting only the trivial sector of fluctuations \eqref{eq.2d.redef} at the north and south poles.
 The result is the following for the twist